SystemsApproach/private5g/software/directory.rst

  | https://registry.aetherproject.org

-Note that as of version 1.20.8, Kubernetes uses the `Contanierd
+Note that as of version 1.20.8, Kubernetes uses the `Containerd
 <https://containerd.io/>`__ runtime system instead of Docker.
 This is
 transparent to anyone using Aether, which manages containers indirectly through Kubernetes (e.g., using ``kubectl``), but does